microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 ### Inspiration

-The design we've settled upon is one that's highly inspired by two precedents:
+The design we've settled upon is one that's highly inspired by a few precedents:
 * `Application Cursor Keys (DECCKM)` is a long-supported VT sequences which a client application can use to request a different input format from the Terminal.
 This is the DECSET sequence `^[[?1h`/`^[[?1l` (for enable/disable,